shoelace-style/shoelace/docs/components/progress-ring.md

 <sl-progress-ring percentage="50" size="200"></sl-progress-ring>
 ```

-### Stroke Width
+### Track Width

-Use the `stroke-width` attribute to set the width of the progress ring's indicator.
+Use the `track-width` attribute to set the width of the progress ring's track.

 ```html preview
 <sl-progress-ring percentage="50" stroke-width="10"></sl-progress-ring>